 The Bottom Line

 We’ve said it before and we'll say it again—sperm health matters.
 A man’s preconception health (2) directly affects conception, his partner’s pregnancy, the health of their baby, even the health of the next generation.
-Taking steps to prioritize a man’s fertility health in the three to six months before a target conception date can set him and his partner up for success on the path to parenthood.
+Taking steps to prioritize a man’s fertility health in the three to six months before a target conception date can set him and his partner up for preconception health on the path to parenthood.
 Fortunately, all of the habits that support a healthy lifestyle can support sperm health.
 Pair a good diet, plenty of sleep, regular exercise, and healthy stress management with a men’s prenatal vitamin formulated with nutrients shown to nourish sperm during the maturation process, and you can be confident that you’re doing everything in your power to start things off on the right foot.

 Stay tuned for the next in our “It Starts With the Sperm” mini-series with Dr. Bryk: Egg-Sperm Fusion!